-ш Encouraging visits via remote connection/working where this is an option.
-Where site visits are required, site guidance on social distancing and hygiene should be explained to visitors on or before arrival.
+Encouraging visits via remote connection or remote working for visitors where this is an option.
 Limiting the number of visitors at any one time.
-Limiting visitor times to a specific time window and restricting access to required visitors only.
 Determining if schedules for essential services and contractor visits can be revised to reduce interaction and overlap between people, for example, carrying out services at night.
 Maintaining a record of all visitors, if this is practical.
-Revising visitor arrangements to ensure social distancing and hygiene, for example, where someone physically signs in with the same pen in receptions.